 - Support comprehensive health, wellness, and safety education.

-- Promote the accessibility of comprehensive physical and mental health services in school and community.
+- Promote the accessibility of comprehensive physical and mental health, and social-emotional services in schools and communities.

-- Promote and collaborate on wellness initiatives and healthy lifestyles within the school and community.
+- Promote and collaborate on wellness and healthy lifestyle initiatives within the school and community.

-- Promote quality age-appropriate nutrition programs and standards based on scientific evidence.
+- Promote quality age-appropriate nutrition programs and standards reliant on research-based scientific evidence.

-- Urge that the food supply be grown and produced free of harmful substances without the overuse or misuse of drugs including but not limited to antibiotics.
+- Urge that the food supply be grown and produced free of harmful substances or genetic modifications, and without the overuse or misuse of harmful or toxic chemicals, drugs, and other substances.

 - Promote education on Health Care Privacy laws for youth and young adults.